Dubstepzedd/Graduation-Website/README.md

 3. A table called  <b>"link"</b>.
 It has the columns "id", "address_key" with that are of type int and varchar(20).

 ## <ins>Improvements to be made</ins>
 There are a lot of improvements that can be made.
-First of all, PHP is old and insecure.
+1. First of all, PHP is old and insecure.
 A change of programming language for the backend would be a good start.
-Another improvement would be to develop the page using iterative development as it would make it easier for others to see what they like and do not like about each separate page.
-My girlfriend had no clue how she wanted each page to look like, so it would make quite a lot of sense to use iterative development.
-Something to keep an eye on next time.
+2. Security is something that I tried keeping in mind while developing the website, however there might still be some security flaws in the project.
+3. The project is not as modular as I would like it to be.
+There are a lot of files and it gets confusing fast.